jaythequant/kucoin-cli/README.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This package was written by a data analyst for data analysts.
 Specifically designed for fast, efficient data acquisition and high complexity trades such as HFT, market-making, and long-short strategies.
-Essentially all REST endpoints output to pandas Dataframes, key data acquisition functions include rich features for acquiring large amounts of historic data easily, and the trading side of the package specializes in the managment of margin where I found other packages to be lacking.
-Of special note, OHLCV acquisition from the KuCoin REST API is a bit of a bear to handle as you can only query a single ticker at a time to a max of 1500 bars.
-Thanks to the magic of pandas, this package has a one-liner capable of calling as many tickers or bars as desired.
-Perhaps best of all, the package comes with a fully-built one- line data pipeline able to create and update your very own SQL database with almost no effort.
+Wherever possible, endpoints have been neatly wrapped to pandas Dataframes, key data acquisition enpoints have been thoughtfully constructed to have rich configurability reducing time needed to clean and filter data.
+Trading functions are explicitly geared towards simplicity with seamless margin integration.
+Of special note, OHLCV acquisition from the KuCoin REST API is a has been overhauled to enable to user to query a list of assets over any time period rather than the standard single asset with a limit of 1500 bars of historic data.
+For large scale
+ML projects, leverage the `kucoincli.pipe` module for a one-line function capable of piping large amounts of OHLCV data directly into the user's SQL database structures.

-* Automate the generation of a PSQL database with over 400M rows of OHLCV data
+* Automate the generation of a enormous SQL databases with `kucoincli.pipe`
-* Take complex trading algorithms live via websockets
+* Take complex trading algorithms live via websockets using `kucoincli.socket` [work in progress]
-* Quickly obtain, clean, and organize large amounts of data for use in RL/ML models
+* Quickly obtain, clean, and organize large amounts of data for use in RL/ML models with `kucoincli.client`

 **Disclaimer: This is an unofficial implementation of the KuCoin Rest and Websocket API v2.
 Use this package at your own risk.**